TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 This equation gives us a minimum angle change of 0.54° for Servo 0 and 0.36° for Servo 1.
 The chart below shows the range of motion for both devices.

 <img src= "/Documentation/Images/Camera Hardware System/Servo_Angle_Chart.png" width="345" height="225">

 ### Camera
 The camera selected for this application is a 12.3MP IMX477 with a pre-installed tripod mount a C/CS lens mount to increase the camera's image range and clarity.
-This camera has a base resolution of 4056x3040 pixels [^7][^8], allowing for pictures to be crisp and clear in almost all conditions.
+This camera has a base resolution of 4056 x 3040 pixels [^7][^8], allowing for pictures to be crisp and clear in almost all conditions.
 The chosen varifocal lens has a focal length ranging from [4-12 millimeters], allowing for the system to be tuned to a wider or more narrow view when installed.
 To communicate and control the camera shutter, the camera will be connected using a 3 ft (91.44 cm) Camera Serial Interface (CSI) ribbon cable to the respective port in the Raspberry Pi.
 This length was chosen to allow the camera to move as it wishes without risking damaging the connection or the cable.
 This cable will also be zip-tied as required to restrict excessive movement where it is not necessary.

 <img src= "/Documentation/Images/Camera Hardware System/imx477.jpg" width="260" height="353"> <img src= "/Documentation/Images/Camera Hardware System/lens.jpg" width="233" height="353">

 ### Enclosure*
 <!-- Box for electronics and clear top for camera -->